 Annual Assessment Reports

 Assessment reports are required for all academic programs and look back at the previous year's assessment efforts and results.

-Annual Assessment Reports are due each year and contain:
+Annual Assessment Reports are due by October 15th each year and contain:

 - Data and findings related to each assessed outcome